-- 4.5 The proposed remit and work plan are attached at Appendix 2 for Board Members to consider.
+- 4.10 The remit and work plan proposed by the Board are attached at Appendix 2.
 There are five objectives, each with related activities and tasks.
-They are fort the Board to produce proposals for the Council on redesign to demonstrate: - 1.
+They are for the Board to produce proposals for the Council on redesign to demonstrate: - 1.
 The Council is more open-minded to new ways of delivering services. - 2.
 The Council is more commercially-minded by adopting more efficient business practice. - 3.
 The Council is more community-minded. - 4.
 That staff and Members will be supported in the change that is needed by a programme of organisational change and support. - 5.
 The Council is adopting new ways of supporting constructive working relationships across Member Groups, between Members and staff, between the Council and its partners and with its communities; all working together for our communities.